AlexWarden2/Reddy_1_1_FE/README.md

 - <a href="https://reddy-1-1-be.onrender.com/data/">Whole History and Geography data </a>
 - <a href="https://reddy-1-1-be.onrender.com/data/1">History and Geography data with selected id </a>
 - <a href="https://reddy-1-1-be.onrender.com/data/flag-match">Random question for match the flags game </a>
-- <a href="https://reddy-1-1-be.onrender.com/data/choosePhoto">Random question for guess the country from a flag game </a>
+- <a href="https://reddy-1-1-be.onrender.com/data/choosePhoto">Random question for guess the country from an outline game </a>
 - <a href="https://reddy-1-1-be.onrender.com/data/neigbours">Random question for guess the neighbour game</a>
 - <a href="https://reddy-1-1-be.onrender.com/data/dates">Random question for guess the date game</a>
 - <a href="https://reddy-1-1-be.onrender.com/data/two-truth-one-lie">Random question for 2 truths 1 lie game</a>